ChickenKyiv/recipe-api-only/README.md

 - run "npm run import", using ctrl+c to terminate `Import will move sample data from json arrays to mongo documents`

+- run "npm run grocery", using ctrl+c to terminate **Not finished** `Import will move sample data from json arrays to mongo documents`

+- run "npm run search", using ctrl+c to terminate `Import will move sample data from json arrays to mongo documents`

   ```